MacCoubrey Funeral Home Reception Centre

 George married into Lucie-Anne’s French Canadian family and inherited 10 new siblings-in-law.
 He picked up the language quickly, though he always claimed he spoke French “comme une vache grecque”.
 Over the years, he and Lucie enjoyed many trips to visit their family in Caraquet, New Brunswick.

-They later moved to Cobourg, and George became a proud Granda to Blake, Hannah, and Devin.
+They later moved to Cobourg, and George became a proud Granda to Hannah and her partner Dan, Devin and Blake and his wife Jen and great-grandfather to Jesse and Kyle.
 He could be found leading tin-whistle parades around his house, serving them ice cream specials and SunnyD, and getting a little too competitive in backyard games of croquet.

 George will be remembered for his car console stuffed to the brim with strawberry candies, his fluency with a harmonica, his cupboard full of cheese nips, his generosity, his stubbornness, and his signature Tilley hat.